Protein: Veal

 Breading the veal

 For the coating of the wiener schnitzel you will need plates or bowls of beaten eggs, all purpose flour, and bread crumbs.
 Plain bread crumbs work well but our favorite versions have used Panko that are briefly chopped in a food processor to make the consistency a bit finer.
+If desired you can add additional seasoning to the breadcrumbs.

 To coat the veal, dredge the meat through the flour, making sure it is fully covered.
 Shake off any excess flour.